Compositions of Digraphs: A Survey: Acyclic spanning subdigraphs

-The author used the Hamiltonicity (Theorem~\ref{king05}) of a strong semicomplete digraph in the proof for the case that $Q$ is strong with $|V(H_i)|\geq 2$ for each $i$ in Theorem~\ref{ass1}.
+Note that we use the Hamiltonicity (Theorem~\ref{king05}) of a strong semicomplete digraph in the proof for the case that $Q$ is strong with $|V(H_i)|\geq 2$ for each $i$ in Theorem~\ref{ass1}.
 In fact, the proof also means that the following more general result holds.

-\begin{thm} \cite{Sun2} Let $Q=T[H_1, \dots, H_t]$ be a digraph composition.
+\begin{thm} Let $Q=T[H_1, \dots, H_t]$ be a digraph composition.
 If $T$ is Hamiltonian and $|V(H_i)|\geq 2$ for each $i\in [t]$, then $Q$ contains an acyclic spanning subdigraph $R$ with a source $x$ and a sink $y$ such that for each vertex $z$ of $Q$, $R$ contains an $x-z$ path and a $z-y$ path. \end{thm}

 In Theorem~\ref{ass2}, the existence of prescribed acyclic spanning subdigraphs in strong semicomplete compositions with $|V(H_i)|\geq 2$ for each $i\in [t]$ were studied.
 It is natural to extend this to all strong semicomplete compositions.
 However, consider the following example: let $Q=T[H_1, H_2]$, where $T$ is a 2-cycle, $|V(H_1)|=1$, $|V(H_2)|\geq 3$ and $V(H_2)$ induces an independent set of $Q$.
 It can be checked that $Q$ does not contain an acyclic spanning subdigraph $R$ with a source $x$ and a sink $y$ such that for each vertex $z$ of $Q$, $R$ contains an $x-z$ path and a $z-y$ path.
 This means that not all strong semicomplete compositions contain such a subdigraph.
 Hence, it is interesting to study the following question.